jejung/python-deterministic-tools/README.rst

 Deterministic tools
 =====

-Deterministic functions is a very simple LRU implementation to a full-time cache of function results.
+Deterministic tools is a very simple LRU implementation to a full-time cache of function calls.
 Cache is stored over a dict stored on the decorator object.
 To use the cache, just use the deterministic decorator in the function.
 Note that as the cache system is very simple it is not thread safe, also there is just a simple method to control memory usage that can not match your